RocmFang/DistGER/README.md

 make
 ```

-Then the compiled executable files are installed at the "bin" directory:
+Then the compiled application executable files are installed at the "bin" directory:

 ```
 ls ./bin